-Do not sign the bill of lading until you have inspected the box or crate
+Do not sign the DOCK RECEIPT until you have inspected the box or crate

 - Examine the box AS it is delivered and BEFORE the truck leaves.